the feather of Ma’at

 David Ashford

-This book presents a cultural history of Promethean Horror in the modern age, tracing the rise of a sub-genre of gothic fiction in the twentieth-century and examining post-modern revisions of Modernist 'Promethean' tropes in an eclectic range of gothic, fantasy and SF writing. ...
+This books traces the rise to prominence in the twentieth-century of a sub-genre of gothic fiction that is, emphatically, a horror of enlightenment rationality rather than gothic darkness, examining post-modern revisions of Modernist 'Promethean' tropes in an eclectic range of gothic, fantasy and SF writing.
+Whether the subject be terror of London’s churches in the psychogeogra...

 Disponible